GUI/covid-vaccine-spotter/README.md

 1. If you're adding new text to the website, just wrap the English text with the `$t` helper, like `$t('my text here...')`.
 2. In order to translate these strings into other languages, and you have permissions to Localazy, then the steps are:
-   a.
-Run `./bin/run locale:extract` to extract any new strings into the `website/lang/messages.pot` file.
+   1. Run `./bin/run locale:extract` to extract any new strings into the `website/lang/messages.pot` file.
-   b.
-Run `./bin/run locale:upload` to upload the updated `website/lang/messages.pot` file to Localazy.
+   2. Run `./bin/run locale:upload` to upload the updated `website/lang/messages.pot` file to Localazy.
-   c.
-After translations are performed, run `./bin/run locale:download` to download the resulting language files.
+   3. After translations are performed, run `./bin/run locale:download` to download the resulting language files.

 ## License